Mortgage Rate Forecast Canada 2026 – 2031

 How Interest Rates are Influencing Canada’s Housing Market

-- Falling rates typically spark demand, but not in 2025 due to buyer hesitation from trade and general economic uncertainty.
+• Lower mortgage rates typically spark demand, but not in 2026 due to buyer hesitation from trade and general economic uncertainty.

-Expect continued softness into the winter of 2026, and when trade and economic prospects stabilize (even if at a slower growth rate) a steady, data-driven recovery, not a boom, driven by attracting mortgage rates and better affordability.
+Expect continued housing softness into the winter of 2026.
+But when trade and economic prospects stabilize (even if at a slower growth rate) a steady recovery (not a boom), driven by attractive mortgage rates and better affordability, is likely to materialize.

 FAQ